 Mr Andrew Mak was appointed to the Board on 28 June 2011.
-He is a practising lawyer with more than 25 years of experience in legal practice.
+He is a practising lawyer with more than 26 years of experience in legal practice.
 He is currently a consultant with Fortis Law Corporation.
-His current practice focuses on mergers and acquisitions, joint ventures, securities and capital markets, listed company work, general corporate/commercial work, crossborder transactions.
+His current practice focuses on mergers and acquisitions, joint ventures, securities and capital markets, listed company work, general corporate/commercial work as well as cross-border transactions.
 He is also familiar with corporate governance.

-Mr Mak is an independent director of Falcon Energy Group Limited and Leader Environmental Technologies Limited, both listed on the Main Board of the SGX-ST. He is also a member of the advisory board at Executives' Global Network (Singapore).
+Mr Mak is an independent director of Falcon Energy Group Limited and Leader Environmental Technologies Limited, both listed on the Main Board of the SGX-ST. He is also a member of the advisory board at Executives' Global Network (Singapore) as well as a board member of The Singapore Lyric Opera Limited.
 He was awarded the Public Service Medal (PBM) by the President of Singapore in the 2012 Singapore National Day honours list.